 - In The Tower of Druaga, the group is eating at a diner on the street when the sound of a rampaging monster comes from the distance.
 While Ahmey does hurry up, she still has to finish her bowl before they can run to the rescue.

 - Sasha's introduction in Attack on Titan has her casually eating a stolen potato while Shadis is grilling her fellow recruits.
 When Shadis confronts her, she offers him what's left.
-As one can expect, she's kind of odd.
+As one can expect, she's kind of odd, but once we find out the reason why it becomes heartwarming.

-- Dragon Ball Z Battle of Gods - Whis is more interested in trying Earth food than watching Bills / Beers pummel the heroes.
-Bills himself is more interested in his drink than Goku's transformation to Super Saiyan God, only paying attention once he's ready to fight.
+- Dragon Ball Z: Battle of Gods - Whis is more interested in trying Earth food than watching Beerus pummel the heroes, and doesn't really seem to care one way or the other whether Beerus destroys the planet (as long as it's not before he gets a chance to try everything).
+Beerus himself is more interested in his drink than Goku's transformation to Super Saiyan God, only paying attention once he's ready to fight.

-- In Star Trek, Kirk faces the Kobayashi Maru, but instead of reacting to the conditions of the test, he blows off everything as he gives the test a taste of its own medicine, munching on an apple the entire time.
-This is a Call Back to a scene in Star Trek II: The Wrath of Khan.
+- In Star Trek (2009), Kirk faces the Kobayashi Maru, but instead of reacting to the conditions of the test, he blows off everything as he gives the test a taste of its own medicine, munching on an apple the entire time.
+This is a Call-Back to the scene in Star Trek II: The Wrath of Khan previously mentioned in this trope's listings (Or, given the whole alternate-timeline thing, a Call Forwards And Sideways).

 - In The Santa Clause, Scott spends a board meeting taking his time scooping a sundae dish clean.